 Although the Company believes that it is currently in material compliance with applicable statutes and regulations, there can be no assurance that the Company will be able to maintain such compliance.
 The past or future failure to comply with such statutes and regulations could have a material adverse effect upon the Company.
-Furthermore, the adoption of additional statutes and regulations, changes in the interpretation and enforcement of current statutes and regulatory requirements than those in which the Company currently conducts business could have a material adverse effect upon the Company.
+Furthermore, the adoption of additional statutes and regulations, changes in the interpretation and enforcement of current statutes and regulations or the expansion of the Company's business into jurisdictions that have adopted more stringent regulatory requirements than those in which the Company currently conducts business could have a material adverse effect upon the Company.
 In addition, due to the consumer-oriented nature of the industry in which the Company operates and the application of certain laws and regulations, industry participants are regularly named as defendants in litigation involving alleged violations of federal and state laws and regulations and consumer law torts, including fraud.
 Many of these actions involve alleged violations of consumer protection laws.
-A significant judgment against the Company or within the industry in connection with any such litigation could have a material adverse effect on the Company or within the industry in connection with any such litigation could have a material adverse effect on the Company's financial condition, results of operations or liquidity.
+A significant judgment against the Company or within the industry in connection with any such litigation could have a material adverse effect on the Company's financial condition, results of operations or liquidity.
 See "Legal Proceedings."